Electronic Signature Laws & Regulations - The European Union

 QES and the role of QTSPs

-Adobe works with a wide array of QTSPs who issue qualified certificates to Adobe customers and signatories for signing documents on the platform with a QES. eIDAS subjects QTSPs to a comprehensive regulatory and audit regime which is designed to ensure that they observe strict security standards.
-This includes submitting a conformity assessment report to a supervisory body in an EU member state and demonstrating that the QTSP and their QESCD comply with the requirements set out in eIDAS (Articles 20 and 24, eIDAS).
+Adobe works with a wide array of Qualified TSPs (or “QTSPs”) who issue qualified certificates to Adobe customers and signatories for applying QES signatures to documents within Acrobat Sign. eIDAS subjects QTSPs to a comprehensive regulatory and audit regime which is designed to ensure that QTSPs observe strict security standards.
+This includes submitting a conformity assessment report to a supervisory body in an EU Member State and demonstrating that the QTSP and their qualified electronic signature creation device (QESCD) comply with the requirements set out in eIDAS (Articles 20 and 24, eIDAS).
 The regulatory regime is more onerous for QTSPs than for TSPs who provide electronic signatures.
 This enhances trust in QES and the qualified certificates that underpin them.

-Each EU Member State publishes and maintains a national trusted list of QTSPs and the qualified trust services they provide (Article 22, eIDAS).
+Each EU Member State publishes and maintains a national trusted list of QTSPs that are supervised in their jurisdictions, and the qualified trust services they provide (Article 22, eIDAS).
 Under eIDAS, national trusted lists have constitutive effect.
 This means that the electronic signature is only a QES if the QTSP appears in a trusted list.
 The European Commission operates a Trusted List Browser (https://esignature.ec.europa.eu/efda/tl-browser/#/screen/home) which enables customers to verify that a QTSP is listed in a national trusted list.
+More than 200 EU TSPs are currently listed in this EU Trusted List as QTSPs.

 Interaction between eIDAS and national law

 It should be acknowledged that eIDAS has fallen short of fully harmonising electronic signature laws across the EU and the UK.
-Recital 49 of eIDAS is key to understanding if, and when, customers may use an electronic signature for their transactions.
-It states that – with the exception of a QES (which has the equivalent standing of a handwritten signature) - national law still defines the legal effect of electronic signatures.
+Recital 49 of eIDAS is key to understanding if, and when, customers may use an electronic signature for their transactions. eIDAS states that – except for QES (which has the equivalent standing of a handwritten signature) – national law still defines the legal effect of electronic signatures.
 In practical terms, each EU Member State and the UK may prohibit the use of an electronic signature for certain transactions (for example, wills or transfers of real estate) or prescribe that a higher form of signature (such as an AdES or QES) be used to approve that transaction.

 The TCA lists several categories of contracts which an EU Member State and/or the UK may unilaterally decide are exempt from the General Rule and may not be capable of electronic execution (Article DIGIT.10(2), Chapter 3 of Title III (Conclusion of contracts by electronic means)).
 The list includes: